 The consulting firm is intended “to support the GPL in their grid modernisation (smart grid deployment) which will accommodate intermittent renewable energy systems into the grid.
 This consultancy is estimated for a period of 6 months to be completed by the end of April 2023,” the IDB said.

-Additionally, while great effort is being placed on solar farms, the government is currently pursuing other energy options such as mini hydro-power dams and a gas to shore energy plant along with alternatives.
+Additionally, while a great effort is being placed on solar farms, the government is currently pursuing other energy options such as mini hydro-power dams and gas-to-shore energy plants along with alternatives.

 Sharma related that the construction of the two hydropower plants at Kumu (1.5 megawatts) and Moco Moco (0.7 megawatts) is in the evaluation stage and is currently under review due to the high bid prices received following a re-tender of the project.

 The gas-to-energy project is slated to come on stream by 2024 and the government is currently in the procurement stage of the project.